 otherwise processed or used by electronic means or in electronic

-(b) This chapter applies only to transactions between parties
+(b) This article applies only to transactions between parties

 each of which has agreed to conduct transactions by electronic